 How can I post a job listing on Google?

 To ensure that your job listing is eligible for the Google for Jobs feature, you must complete two tasks.
 First, you must mark up your job listings with structured data.
 To learn how to do this according to Google’s guidelines, check out this page.
-Second, you must submit a sitemap with a
+Second, you must submit a sitemap with a date for each listing you post.
+You may also use an RSS or Atom feed.

 We understand these tasks may sound tedious if you post a large volume of job openings online.
 So if you have more than 100,000 job listings or you make more than 10,000 changes each day, know that you may qualify for the Job Posting High Change Rate feature.
-To learn more and apply, click here.

 In addition, if you post job openings on a listing site like CareerBuilder, LinkedIn, Monster, or even Facebook, know that your listings are already eligible for the Google for Jobs feature.
 You don’t need to do any extra work to ensure they can take part.